 I was away for a day and I feel I have so much to catch up!
 I had energy just enough to write on the post and hit the publish button and then I was off.
 I took a day off from work and just spent the entire day in bed.
 Luckily by night I was back to normal.
 But looks like I can never miss my Monday blues and I had them on Tuesday!

 Though I always loved going to school, butterflies literally ran around by Sunday evening.
-I never missed a day in school, even on a rainy day when the school was closed, I used to go and confirm that its closed before returning home.
-Still I used to be all apprehensive thinking what I was going to face and it never was easy growing up on that.
+I never missed a day in school, even on a rainy day when the school was closed, I used to go and confirm that it’s closed before returning home.
+Still, I used to be all apprehensive thinking about what I was going to face and it never was easy growing up on that.
 College was worse as it was something I never liked.
-I guess its very important to make your child enjoy their school or college, as those are something that can never be recreated in ones life!
-But since its something that I can’t change, I got to live with it.
+I guess it’s very important to make your child enjoy their school or college, as those are something that can never be recreated in one’s life!
+But since it’s something that I can’t change, I got to live with it.

 But then I found it stranger that these Monday blues haunt me even after I started working.
-Well I simply now live with that!
+Well, I simply now live with that!
 Can’t do much about it right.
-Just like these, there are certain food that keeps you going just by the thoughts.
+Just like these, there is a certain food that keeps you going just by the thoughts.
 One such item is Sadda roti or Bajra savory pancake or flatbread or whatever you may call it.
 It is a dish from my childhood.
-As I have said, my granny used to get this flour from our native and Amma used to make different dishes with this flour quite regularly.
+As I have said, my granny used to get this flour from our native, and Amma used to make different dishes with this flour quite regularly.
 My most favorite one was the savory rotti that she.
-Even now thinking about it, I am craving for another bite.
+Even now thinking about it, I am craving another bite.
 You just got to taste it once, to get hooked to it.

 Very authentic Andhra and rustic at that!